Proration calculation logic

 Formula to calculate proration.

-Calculate Proration when calendar billing is ON.
+Calculate Proration when calendar billing is ON

 Summary

 Proration is calculated in two types: day-based and milli-second based.
+To enable proration, head to Settings > Configure Chargebee > Billing LogIQ and check the "Enable Proration" checkbox.

 The Formula to calculate proration : (Prorated Term / Regular Term) * Plan Amount (OR) (Plan Amount / Regular Term) * Prorated Term